-Articulation/Phonology with Toca Life World
+Articulation/Phonology with Toca Boca World

-This is how I spent so much money on Toca Life World: each addon you buy gives you new items in your house “store” (accessed by touching the blue chair button once you’re inside one of the houses in the neighborhood where you can build them).
+This is how I spent so much money on Toca Boca World: each addon you buy gives you new items in your house “store” (accessed by touching the blue chair button once you’re inside one of the houses in the neighborhood where you can build them).
 I prefer getting my articulation targets from there (rather than gathering them from the other locations) because they’re so much easier to replace if I need to.
 I use the doors from the Snuggle Cubs Furniture Pack (which costs $0.99) to keep items for each phoneme in because they don’t get “buggy” as often as the boxes and cabinets do.
 For each target phoneme I found 10 items with the phoneme in various positions.
 For /r/ (my most common target) I gathered 10 items for each position and I keep them in one of the suitcases to keep them organized.

-Side note: Before I start using Toca Life World to target articulation/phonology with a patient I use minimal pair cards (from the original Sound Contrasts in Phonology/SCIP CD that’s no longer available to purchase except from eBay) until the patient reaches 80% accuracy with phoneme segmentation or phoneme prolongation.
+Side note: Before I start using Toca Boca World to target articulation/phonology with a patient I use minimal pair cards (from the original Sound Contrasts in Phonology/SCIP CD that’s no longer available to purchase except from eBay) until the patient reaches 80% accuracy with phoneme segmentation or phoneme prolongation.

-When I start using Toca Life World for articulation I pull each item from the shelf and have the child repeat the word after me (often with phoneme prolongation or phoneme segmentation to start and then without either once they get more accurate).
+When I start using Toca Boca World for articulation I pull each item from the shelf and have the child repeat the word after me (often with phoneme prolongation or phoneme segmentation to start and then without either once they get more accurate).
 Once they’re able to do that with 80% accuracy I’ll start asking them what each item is so that they’re producing the words without a model to imitate.
 Once they achieve 80% accuracy at the word level without imitation I’ll start doing different things with the items like putting them in the hands of Toca Mrs. Amy or the Toca version of the patient and asking questions like, “What’s happening?”
 I find that’s the best way to get children to say sentences like, “You’re holding a rat” or “I ate rice.”

 Note: Yes, I skip the phrase level.
 I’ve yet to find a patient who’s unable to produce a target sound at the sentence level after mastering it at the word level.
 For younger children I’ll use shorter sentences, but I haven’t had a patient who needed the phrase level instead.